-Founded in April 2010 by contemporary visual artist Andrea Maki, the focus of Wild Love Preserve has been in bringing people together in a new light to collectively develop and implement new working solutions which serve to benefit wild horses and the whole.
-Fluid communications, listening and patience are cornerstone to establishing common ground.
-Watch Outdoor Idaho segment, click here: "Wild Horses"
+The focus of Andrea and her organization, Wild Love Preserve, has been in bringing people together in a new light to collectively develop and implement new working solutions which serve to benefit wild horses and the whole.
+Fluid communications, mutual respect, listening and patience are cornerstone to establishing common ground.
+Watch Outdoor Idaho's feature about Wild Love Preserve from October 2017: "Wild Horses"

 As result of a purposeful encounter combined with our nation's wild horse crisis, Andrea Maki's creation of Wild Love Preserve is intended as an interactive approach to protecting and preserving our iconic wild mustangs in their native habitat.
 Born in Seattle in 1966, Maki graduated from New York University on the Dean's List in 1988 with a Bachelor of Science Degree in Painting.
 In 1989 she returned to the Northwest where she still resides.
 Her contemporary art career spans 28 years, exhibiting and in collections nationally, including the National Museum of Women in the Arts.
 Maki's work reflects our universal energy and her deep connection with the animal world.
 Her mixed media work and photographs have time and again acted as means to spread awareness in relation to saving our environment and wildlife since the early 80's.
 Her 2002 invitational travels to the Arctic National Wildlife Refuge with Tom and Sonya Campion, author Peter Matthiessen and a small group, resulted in her project, "Spirit of the Arctic/Spirit of One", to promote awareness and support for this sacred place as means of giving back.
 In 2005 she created "The Wild Horse Project", following her 1999 wild horse series, also to promote support and awareness.